 Other projects include Gilbert Hankin in the BBC One period drama The Village, portraying Roman emperor Caligula in the TV mini series A.D. – The Bible Continues and the Great Detective Sherlock Holmes in the Canadian crime drama Murdoch Mysteries.

-Andrew was announced to play Ezra Spurnrose in the new “fantasy-noir” series Carnival Row which is scheduled to be released in 2019 as well as Andrew’s guest appearance in popular period drama Poldark as mentally unstable James Hadfield.
+Andrew was announced to play Ezra Spurnrose in the new “fantasy-noir” series Carnival Row whose first season was released in 2019 as well as Andrew’s guest appearance in popular period drama Poldark as mentally unstable James Hadfield.

-He is currently filming period drama Miss Scarlet and the Duke, in which he’ll return to 19th century crime solving.
+He has recently wrapped filming period drama Miss Scarlet and the Duke, in which he’ll return to 19th century crime solving, and is reprising his role as Ezra Spurnrose on Carnival Row‘s second season (tentatively scheduled for a release in summer 2021).

 Andrew has been part of several short films and independent productions that allowed him to work with other notable actors and directors, such as Tom Hiddleston (Out of Darkness, written and directed by Monroe co-star Manjinder Virk) and American comedian and political activist Jon Stewart (Rosewater, alongside Gael García Bernal and Claire Foy).

-He recently wrapped filming on short film Ark, the third time he’s worked with fellow actress Tamzin Merchant, and the full-lenghth feature Running Naked, in which he portrays Ben Taylor, a young man struggling from a serious case of OCD.
+Short film Ark, which he filmed in Sweden in early 2019, marks the third time he’s worked with fellow actress Tamzin Merchant, after Carnival Row and Running Naked, in which he portrays Ben Taylor, a young man struggling from a serious case of OCD.
 The NoW production was co-written and directed by award nominated director Victor Buhler in summer 2018.

 Andrew’s stage credits include Seiffert in Conquest of the South Pole at the Arcola Theatre (touring to the Rose Theatre in Kingston) and Charlie in Terror Tales at the Hampstead Theatre.
 In 2016 he made his West End debut in London playing the lead role of Winston Smith in a stage production of George Orwell’s 1984.